MakeCollective/vyom-api-example/README.md

 ```

 Note:

-Step 1.For edit services use the same above api.
+1. For edit services use the same above api.
-Step 2.if service_mode is “edit” then package_service_id is required.
+2. if service_mode is “edit” then package_service_id is required.

 Response: